08Aristodemus24/auto-job-app-sender/documents/cv_tips.md

 Developed dynamic analytical models to identify correlations between alcohol use indicators and chronic disease mortality across 50+ US states and diverse demographics, providing data-driven insights for public health understanding.
 Option 2: Focus on Insights & Impact (if you found specific correlations)

-Processed and transformed 20 years of comprehensive US public health data (from 2001-2021) using Spark, consolidating disparate datasets to quantify chronic disease cases and population figures at a granular state level.
 Conducted in-depth analysis of key chronic disease indicators linked to alcohol consumption, identifying significant positive correlations between binge drinking frequency/intensity and chronic liver disease mortality rates across various demographics and states.
 This insight highlights critical areas for public health intervention.
 Option